michaelnordmeyer/michaelnordmeyer.github.io/_posts/2015-12-04-apple-email-addresses-primary-alternate-rescue-notification.md

 This address is only used for notification purposes if you have two-factor authentication enabled and don’t have a rescue email address.

 If you get the error <q>Your new Apple ID cannot be the same as your notification email address</q> it means that these have to be different email addresses.
+The point of the notification email address is to be different than the normal one for security reasons.
 All those addresses can be changed when [managing your Apple ID](https://appleid.apple.com/account/manage).

 Apple has a [thorough explanation](https://support.apple.com/en-us/HT201356) in their knowledge base for these different types of email addresses.